 Despite motor vehicle thefts taking a 30 percent dip from 2007 to 2016, it seems thieves are intent on grabbing anything of value from vehicles.
-Law enforcement agencies across the country recorded more than 366,000 cases of car-accessory theft in 2016, for an average loss of $541 per incident, according to statistics for that year.
+Law enforcement and police agencies across the country recorded more than 366,000 cases of car-accessory theft in 2016, for an average loss of $541 per incident, according to statistics for that year.

 Even Cars.com staffers aren't immune to thieves, particularly those with a preference for the Honda Fit's versatile alloy wheels.
 Jennifer Newman, Cars.com editor-in-chief, awoke one morning in 2013 to find the newly purchased wheels of her 2007 Honda Fit Sport missing from the Chicago block she parked her car on.
 A couple of years later, thieves stole the wheels from Cars.com's brand new 2015 long-term test car — also a Honda Fit — while it was parked on the street in a North Side Chicago neighborhood.

 Because a good wheel thief usually works in a group during the overnight hours, they make off with the rims in a matter of minutes, usually going unnoticed by sleeping car owners, according to Frank Scafidi, spokesman for the National Insurance Crime Bureau.

 "The best defense is to make your vehicle less of a target, but if someone really wants your wheels, they're going to do whatever it takes," Scafidi said.